cncf/communitygroups/README.md

 Best Practices
 --------------

-This page provides guidance on starting a new meetup group based on the experience of existing ones.
+This page provides guidance on starting a new Cloud Native Community Group based on the experience of existing ones.

 Here is a list of suggestions and tips to get you started: